- What are the benefits of hearing aids?

 - Hearing aids amplify all sounds, including background noise that you do not wish to hear.

 - Hearing aids require an adjustment period that may take several months.
-Follow-up visits with the licensed hearing aid dispenser are necessary to take full advantage of the hearing aids.
+Follow-up visits with the licensed hearing aid dispenser may be needed to take full advantage of the hearing aids.

 - When you begin to use hearing aids, many sounds, including your own voice, might seem too loud.